 While management dynamics, markets, stochastic resource abundance, and conditions in other fisheries are complicating factors (Holland et al., 2020), the relative performance of specialist versus generalist strategies in the Dungeness crab fishery largely adhere to these existing economic and ecological models.
 Although some Specialists and Generalists persisted through the MHW period, repeated environmental disruptions in the future that cause further seasonal and spatial restrictions on the Dungeness crab fishery may begin to favor a Generalist, diversified strategy.
 Within the US west coast context, existing fishery governance systems may constrain this type of generalist adaptation (Kasperski and Holland, 2013; Russell et al., 2018), but there are calls for “climate-ready” fisheries that include the flexibility for fishers to move between fisheries (Wilson et al., 2018).
 A better understanding of the social, economic, and cultural drivers of fishers’ decisions to be specialists or generalists is a core component of a sustainable livelihoods approach to small-scale fisheries management (Allison and Ellis, 2001; Finkbeiner, 2015).
 Such an approach can also offer insights for the design of regulatory approaches that facilitate resilience to environmental perturbation in larger-scale fisheries and natural resource management contexts (Salas and Gaertner, 2004).

 Diversification of fishery revenue was not the only axis of variation associated with persistence in the face of the MHW.
 Spatial mobility was also a key component of the fishing strategies we observed.
 Following others who have used recently emerging technologies to understand the sustainability of human harvester strategies (Brodie and Fragoso, 2020; Frawley et al., 2020; Renner and Kuletz, 2015), we used satellite data to characterize the spatial behavior of vessels.
 Roving groups, whether Specialists or Generalists, were more profitable than their Local counterparts under all conditions.
 The benefits of this spatial mobility were clear during the marine heatwave.
 We hypothesize that Roving vessels were the most capable of responding to management actions, market forces, and ecological factors (e.g., product quantity and quality) that shifted spatially during the heatwave.
-The ability of more exploratory fishers to cope during an environmental disturbance has recently been demonstrated in other systems (O’Farrell, Sanchirico, et al., 2019), and our findings confirm that more mobile vessels performed better during the environmental perturbation.
+The ability of more exploratory fishers to cope during an environmental disturbance has recently been demonstrated in other commercial fisheries systems (O’Farrell, Sanchirico, et al., 2019), and our findings confirm that more mobile vessels performed better during the environmental perturbation.
 Similar patterns have been shown among foraging marine mammals, where individual animals that are more exploratory have greater foraging success during anomalous climate conditions than more site-faithful conspecifics (Abrahms et al., 2018).

 Importantly, the nature of the data used in this study means that we studied the behavior of the ‘survivors’—that is, the fishers who decided or were able to remain in the Dungeness crab fishery during the MHW period.
 The MHW acted as a selective force on Dungeness crab fishery participation.
 Many Dungeness crab fishers during the 2016 and 2017 fishery closures chose (or were forced by circumstance) to not participate in the fishery at all, instead opting to exit fishing entirely or to re-concentrate all effort in alternative fisheries (Fisher et al., 2021).
 Some of the relative success of the Dungeness crab fishers during the MHW observed in this study, therefore, may be due to reduced competition, as well as periods of supply shortages and high prices.
 Although outside the scope of the current analysis, an important area for further research is to determine how and why, when faced with an environmental perturbation, fishers choose to remain or exit a fishery (Moore et al., 2020).